mozilla-b2g/gaia/tests/python/gaia-ui-tests/README.md

 Risks
 =====

 Please visit [this page](https://developer.mozilla.org/en-US/docs/Gaia_Test_Runner) to understand and acknowledge the risks involved when running these tests.
+You have to modify your testvars.json file, showing your acknowledgement of the risks, to run the tests.

 Command line interface
 ======================